 TII is a 3 session protocol for youth in grades K-5, and CBI is a 5 week, 15 session protocol for youth in grades 3-12.
 They were originated and continue to be developed by Dr. Macy and the Center for Trauma Psychology.
 Dr. Macy has successfully used these protocols in the United States, Haiti, Turkey, West Bank and Gaza, Israel, Jordan, Nepal, Indonesia, Sri Lanka, Eritrea, Afghanistan, Sudan, Uganda, and Burundi to assist with ongoing efforts to provide school, community and tribal based clinical and psychosocial interventions to care for youth exposed to psychological trauma resulting from suicide, homicide, gang violence, armed conflict, ethnic cleansing, displacement, terrorism, genocide, and natural disasters.

-The following workshops can be adapted to the specific needs of the schools and communities:
+The following workshops can be coordinated through the TLC:

 Youth Mental Health First Aid (YMHFA) is a public education program that introduces participants to the unique risk factors and warning signs of mental health problems in adolescents.
 The course helps participants build understanding of the importance of early intervention, and most importantly, teaches individuals how to help a youth in crisis or experiencing a mental health or substance use challenge.
 The course employs the use of role-playing and simulations to demonstrate how to assess a mental health crisis; select interventions and provide initial help; and connect young people to professional, peer, social, and self-help care.